browserengineering/book/book/intro.md

 clever optimizations.
 Browsers are worth studying for the pure pleasure of it.

-[^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other peoples’ code.
+[^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other people's code.

 What makes that all work is the web browser's implementations of [inversion of control][inversion], [constraint programming][constraints], and